GlobalSign Blog

 Many businesses are concerned with “zero-day” exploits.
 These exploits are those unknown issues with security in programs and systems that have yet to be used against anyone.
 However, zero-day vulnerabilities aren’t the problem—unpatched known vulnerabilities are.
 The more often a “zero-day” exploit is used, the more likely it is to get discovered and patched.
 It takes a lot of effort to independently discover a completely unknown vulnerability in a system.
 So, attackers generally prefer to stick to known exploits.

 The easiest fix for this problem is to maintain a strict schedule for keeping up with security patches.
 Also, gradually changing the programs and operating systems on your network to make them the same can simplify this process.
-For example, if every system in your organization is Windows-based, then you only have to keep track of Windows OS security patch schedules and alerts.
+For example, if every system in your organization is Windows-based, then you only must keep track of Windows OS security patch schedules and alerts.

 What are Social Engineering Attack Types?

-Social engineering or people hacking is at the crux of the majority of successful physical breaches.
+Social engineering or people hacking is at the crux of most successful physical breaches.
 It depends on human contact and often includes persuading individuals to violate standard security to obtain unauthorized access to systems, networks, or physical places.
 You’d be surprised how easy it is to abuse individuals than it is to uncover a network or software weakness.
 Significant forms of social engineering attacks to be wary of are listed below:

 What is Physical Breach?

-Attackers may use a thumb drive to access workplace computers in order to install key loggers or similar malware, or they may try to leave with documents containing confidential information.
+Attackers may use a thumb drive to access workplace computers to install key loggers or similar malware, or they may try to leave with documents containing confidential information.
 In any scenario, they must get through persons rather than firewalls.
 Because they don't have a key card, social engineering attacks may be as simple as timing their arrival into a facility with staff and getting their foot in the door.

 What is Access Tailgating?